Considering Trading from Home? 6 Things to Know

 A live trading account requires you to fund the account with real money to speculate on financial markets.
-It is wiser to start with a demo trading account first of all as these allow you to trade in a virtual environment to build up your skill set until you are ready to go live.
+It is wiser to start with a demo trading account first of all as these allow you to trade in a virtual environment to build up your skills until you are ready to go live.
+After all, trading money in real conditions requires an emotional mindset that some are not yet ready for.
+Experiencing this on a demo account helps you to identify any weaknesses so you can improve on them.

 3. Choose a market and master it

-You can trade stocks, indices, commodities, forex, bonds and many other types of markets.
-It is best to stick to one market to begin with and really master it.
-One of the most common markets for beginners to start trading on is the foreign exchange, or forex market.
+With Admirals, you can trade stocks, indices, commodities, forex, bonds and many other types of markets.
+It is best to stick to one market, to begin with and master it.
+One of the most common markets for beginners to start trading on is the foreign exchange or forex market.
+Check out the How to Start Forex Trading Guide to learn more about forex trading.

 4. Educate yourself with trading strategies

-A trading strategy is a list of rules that help you navigate and analyse the market you are trading on.
+A trading strategy is a list of rules that help you navigate and analyse the market you are trading in.
 There is a wide range of trading strategies available so educate yourself on the different types, choose one and stick to it.
+To begin with, you will need to identify your style of trading and this may come down to the time you have available.
+Will you be an end-of-day trader from home as you are working during the day?
+Or will you try and be a day trader speculating on financial market price movements throughout the day?

 5. Exercise proper risk management